Service Manuals; Literature;

-3. Haynes and Clymers publish popular manuals, but there are numerous errors in them, but the manuals are quite useful, if you are careful.
+3. Haynes and Clymers publish popular repair manuals, but there are numerous errors in them, but the manuals are quite useful, if you are careful.
 The schematics leave much to be desired; and I recommend against their usage.

 4. Various mailing LISTs, upon inquiry, can often produce URL's for free downloads of various literature.

-5. A really friendly BMW dealership MIGHT be willing to give you out of date microfiche and maybe CD discs for parts AND service.
+5. A really friendly BMW dealership might be willing to give you their out of date microfiche and maybe CD discs for parts & service.

-8. Parts coding on sites: BMW has used their standard codings on SOME of their literature, at times, for SOME parts.
+8. Parts coding on sites: BMW has used their standard codings on/in some of their literature, at times, for some parts.
 These codings may also be on the ETK parts disc.
 They are used in the old printed SNABB Katalogs.
 In general, the on-line fiche does not use these, or, hardly.

 E means the part is no longer available.

-W means to use with a nearby number....could be a previous or following number that also has a W.
+W means to use with a nearby number, which could be a previous or following number that also has a W.